wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

         return Fail(error: error).eraseToAnyPublisher()
     }
     return URLSession.shared.dataTaskPublisher(for: request)
-        .tryMap(\.data)
-        .decode(type: UserData.self, decoder: JSONDecoder())
-        .map { userData -> UserData in
+        .tryMap { _ in userData }
-            userDataSubject.value = .loaded(userData)
-            return userData
-        }
         .eraseToAnyPublisher()
 }
 ```

-Above, you can see that we use a `map` operation in the publisher chain that sets the current user data value on the repository subject.
-We chose this because any subscription cancellations to that request will also cancel any updates to the shared repository data.
-Alternatively, you can use the `sink` operation while managing the subscriptions within the repository.
+The save function sends the changes to the API.
+Assuming the save API returns an empty "success" response, we then use the map function to replace the empty result with the updated user data object.
+Depending on your situation, you can manipulate a published stream of data by using any of Combine's in-line publisher manipulation functions, such as `map`, `flatMap`, `catch`, etc. Alternatively, you could use the `sink` operation while managing the subscriptions within the repository.

 ## Using Observable Repositories in VSM